Class Discussion Notes for Behind the Sun

 Give some examples of honor culture concepts in U.S. history.

-dueling, street gangs which will avenge slights to their honor with violence; feuds like the Hatfields and the McCoys -
+dueling, street gangs that will avenge slights to their honor with violence; feuds like the Hatfields and the McCoys -

 What does it take to break a "cycle of violence" in a blood feud?